 - or say nothing, at your own risks, and hope you won't be controlled.

-Be careful, the Japanese VAT increased from 5 to 8% and may reach 10% in 2019.
+Be careful, the Japanese VAT increased from 5 to 8% in 2014 and reach 10% from October 2019.
 Tax refund is possible in Japan, for the purchase of products worth more than 10,000¥.
 To have the benefit, show your passport to the seller.

 For your information, the maximum cigarettes are 200 and 1 US quart of alcoholic beverage per person of 21 years or older.